World Cup Viewer’s Guide: Neymar expected to play for Brazil | Times Leader

 South Korea is now trying to advance past the round of 16 for the first time since the Asian team’s historic run as a co-host in 2002, when it reached the semifinals and finished fourth.
 South Korea was eliminated in the group stage in 2014 and 2018.

-South Korea advanced by beating Portugal 2-1 with a He’s expected to be in the starting lineup again against Brazil after missing the team’s first two games because of a hamstring injury.
+South Korea advanced by beating Portugal 2-1 with a dramatic stoppage-time goal by Hwang Hee-chan, who was a second-half substitute.
+He’s expected to be in the starting lineup again against Brazil after missing the team’s first two games because of a hamstring injury.

 “In the first match it was impossible for me to play and the pain got worse.
 I did a little running, but I thought I could play the second match, but they held me out,” Hwang said, adding that playing against Portugal “was a little bit of a risk.
 But I didn’t care what happened to me personally.
 I just wanted to contribute.”